MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/healthcare/teams-in-hc.md

 ## Care Coordination

 New templates were developed to apply to a Hospital setting, and more are expected soon.
 This makes it easier to create Teams that Healthcare workers use to coordinate care for patients in various departments or wards.
 See [Get started with Teams templates for Healthcare organizations](healthcare-templates.md).

 ## Secure Messaging

 Secure messaging includes several new features:

-- The sender of a message can set a high priority for their message, so the receiver is repeatedly notified until they read the message.
+- A message sender can set a special priority for their message, so the recipient is repeatedly notified until they read the message.
 - A message sender can request a read receipt, so they are notified when a message they sent was read by the message recipient.

 Together, these features allow quicker attention to urgent messages and confidence that the message was received and read.